asherikov/ariles/README.md

   ignores ordering of entries, does not discriminate attributes from childs in XML, can optionally ignore missing entries, etc.

-* Ariles is meant to be used primarily for 'invasive' serialization, so it generates class methods for serialization, initialization to default values, and postprocessing after reading data from a file.
-Also, Ariles relies on virtual methods for serialization via base classes (unlike boost and cereal).
+* Ariles is meant to be used primarily for 'invasive' serialization and provides a set of macro to generate class methods for serialization, initialization to default values, etc. This allows Ariles to use virtual methods for serialization via base classes, unlike boost and cereal.

-* Ariles supports some 'exotic' serialization formats, such as ROS parameter server and Octave script.
+* Ariles supports some uncommon formats, such as ROS parameter server and Octave script.

+<a name="formats"></a>
 Supported formats
 =================